trippster08/genome_skimming_LAB/README.md

 ```
 mkdir -p <PROJECT>/data/raw <PROJECT>/jobs
 ```
 Your raw reads should be in `<PROJECT>/data/raw` (or any directory meant to hold only raw read files).
+NOTE: As currently designed, this pipeline requires raw data to be `fastq.gz` formated, and to be named in the default Illumina manner, with 5 elements (sample name, barcode number, lane number, read number, and "001") all separated by underscores (i.e. Sample1_S001_L001_R1_001.fastq.gz).
+Also, Hydra does not allow jobs names to start with a number, so if your sample names start with a number, change the name to add a letter (I usually use the initials of the researcher) before running this pipeline.

 ## Hydra Configuration
 All programs will be run through shared conda environments, so there is no need for the user to change any Hydra configurations or install any programs.